Abhishek-K-Kushwaha/DSA-Graph-Based-Games/README.md

 **File:** `Sim.c`

-This program implements the game of Sim, a two-player graph theory game.
+This program implements the game of [Sim](https://en.wikipedia.org/wiki/Sim_(game)), a two-player graph theory game.
 Players take turns coloring edges of a complete graph, with the goal of avoiding the creation of a triangle of their color.

 Key features:
 - Graph representation and manipulation